langur

 see also max(), minmax()

-returns the minimum to maximum range of items from an LIST, HASH, RANGE, STRING, or FUNCTION
+returns the minimum to maximum range of items from a LIST, HASH, RANGE, STRING, or FUNCTION

 for STRING, returns the code point numbers

-for FUNCTION, returns the parameter counts (-1 for no maximum)
+for FUNCTION, returns the positional parameter counts (-1 for no maximum)

 see also max(), min()